Web3DConsortium/X3D-Edit/README.dist.md

 * <code>jdkhome="C:\Program Files\Java\openjdk\jdk-19"</code> (for example)

-(If you use default installation directory, then you may need administrator permissions to perform any such modifications.)
+Note: if you use default installation directory, then you may need administrator permissions to perform any such modifications.

 ----